github/GitHub-for-Startups-HQ/Partner Assets.md

   <strong>Tap into exclusive opportunities to amplify your fund’s impact and fast-track portfolio growth with GitHub’s global network and startup ecosystem.
 Engage with us by hosting events at our San Francisco office, showcasing your standout open-source projects, collaborating with the GitHub Fund, promoting success stories, and empowering your companies with hands-on training from GitHub experts.</strong>
 </p>

-#### Select Partner & Portfolio Opportunities:
+#### Select Partner & Portfolio Opportunities

 <details>
   <summary>📚 Power Your Portfolio's Growth with GitHub Experts</summary>

-&nbsp;&nbsp;&nbsp;&nbsp;Whether your focus is on boosting productivity, accelerating product development, or enhancing security, GitHub is here to support your key educational priorities.
+  Whether your focus is on boosting productivity, accelerating product development, or enhancing security, GitHub is here to support your key educational priorities.
 We can provide hands-on technical training, insights into industry trends like AI and innovation, and strategic guidance for scaling with GitHub.

-&nbsp;&nbsp;&nbsp;&nbsp;Reach out to your partnership lead to learn more.
+  Reach out to your partnership lead to learn more.
 </details>

 <details>
-  <summary>🏙️ Host a Startup Community Event at GitHub's San Francisco Office</summary>
+  <summary>🏙️ Host a Startup Community Event at GitHub

-&nbsp;&nbsp;&nbsp;&nbsp;- Request to host your next community event at GitHub. **[Learn more & apply](https://docs.google.com/forms/d/1UWXAc-PdqMV-lVYWwVJItGEceMpWiy-Bx19pfIazdpQ/edit)**.
+&nbsp;&nbsp;&nbsp;&nbsp;- [Learn more & apply](https://docs.google.com/forms/d/1UWXAc-PdqMV-lVYWwVJItGEceMpWiy-Bx19pfIazdpQ/edit).

 &nbsp;&nbsp;&nbsp;&nbsp;- Recent events: [Twilio](https://twiliomeetupgithub.splashthat.com/) I [Figma](https://githubday0.splashthat.com/) I [Techstars](https://www.eventbrite.com/e/techstars-alumni-mixer-sf-edition-tickets-920386519857?lang=en-us&locale=en_US&status=30&internal_ref=social&view=listing)